-(b) any Aboriginal community or group that may be affected by the proposed lease has been submission to the late Brigid Oulsnam who prepared the previous objection to the Proposal to rezone part of Lot 5182, Town of Darwin and part Lot 8630, town of Nightcliff on Dick Ward
+II trust that for the above reasons, the proposed rezoning will not be approved.
+I dedicate this submission to the late Brigid Oulsnam who prepared the previous objection to this application for the Proposal to rezone part of Lot 5182, Town of Darwin and part Lot 8630, town of Nightcliff on Dick Ward Drive.